The Abaco Islands, Bahamas to North Carolina: 440 nautical miles

-During brief periods of rest between each storm cell we collected ourselves, we had not slept or eaten much.
-Every step you take in a seaway is little more effort than on shore.
-For two days, Lightning bolts and heinously terrifying, yet freakishly beautiful clouds surrounded us.
+During brief periods of rest between each storm cell we collected ourselves, we were tired and hungry.
+Every step you take in a seaway is a little more effort than on shore.
+For two days, lightning bolts and heinously terrifying yet freakishly beautiful clouds surrounded us.
 Early on the second evening, strong multidirectional gusts of wind made for a wild ride.
 We attempted to shorten sail again, furling more of the jib and the mainsail.

 To shorten sail, Z positioned the boat’s heading into the wind, while I wrapped the main sail’s furling line around the automatic cabin-top winch and let the main halyard ease off around a horn cleat.
 As the bottom of the sail spooled into the boom, the top of the sail luffed loudly.
 With dismay, we watched and heard three main sail battens snap due to the changed boom-mast-angle, a result of the broken boom vang.
 One piece of a batten flew out of the sail and into the ocean.
 We salvaged the other two pieces, and later modified them to a smaller size for reuse.

-Around 20 nm East of the Gulf Stream, and 80 nm East of Cape Canaveral, Florida we experimented to find the best point of sail based on the storms, wind and wave direction, fuel supply, and possible destinations on land.
+Around 20 nm East of the Gulf Stream, and 80 nm East of Cape Canaveral, Florida we experimented to find the best point of sail while accounting for multiple variables: the storms, the wind and wave direction, our fuel supply, and coastal destinations.
 In the early hours of April 25th, we hove-to for some peace amidst the chaos.

-Thriving despite the compromising weather, Z exemplified the importance of learning to sail in dinghies.
+Thriving despite the compromising weather, Z expounded on the importance of learning to sail in small boats.
 Relentlessly, Z kept Electra moving forward.
 He was humble and respectful of the power of the sea, but not shy in reiterating his handle on the situation.
 Even so, heaving-to was a profound relief.
 The maneuver slowed us down, and made the ride more comfortable.